DavidAnson/markdownlint/doc/Rules.md

 Aliases: blanks-around-headings, blanks-around-headers

+Parameters: lines_above, lines_below (number; default 1)

-This rule is triggered when headings (any style) are either not preceded or not followed by a blank line:
+This rule is triggered when headings (any style) are either not preceded or not followed by at least one blank line:

 ```markdown
 # Heading 1